kgrid/ActivatorManual/getting_started.md

 **Whose responsibility is it to make the input/output specs?
 Authors or executors?**

-1. Find the knowledge objects Ark ID.
+1. Find the knowledge objects ArkID.
 The ArkID can be found on ObjectTeller.
 2. Using REST API commands, add knowledge object to shelf.
   ```
   PUT http://dlhs-fedora-dev-a.umms.med.umich.edu:8080/ExecutionStack/shelf/ark:/ArkID